||Name: Marci Shimoff

 As a young teenager, Marci had been interested in the deeper dimensions of life.
 She was driven to gain wisdom and wanted to find ways to share it with others.
 When she was 13, she’d been enthralled watching the great motivational speaker, Zig Zigler, move an audience with an inspirational talk.
 “When I saw that," Marci says, "I knew that's what I wanted to do with my life."

 She was a good motivational speaker but she wanted to be a great one.
-She sought out motivational speaking expert Jack Canfield (who would become famous as the author of Chicken Soup for the Soul) for guidance.
+To improve her skills, she sought out motivational speaking expert Jack Canfield (who would later become famous as the author of Chicken Soup for the Soul) for guidance.
 Jack became Marci’s mentor.
 Her skills increased dramatically and she found herself working constantly.

-Excited, she called Jack Canfield, who loved the idea.
+Excited by the revelation, she phoned Jack Canfield, who loved the idea.
 So did his publisher.
-Soon after, Marci went to work on Chicken Soup for the Woman’s Soul, and two years later it was published as an immediate bestseller.
+Soon Marci was working on Chicken Soup for the Woman’s Soul.
+Two years later it was published and became an immediate bestseller.
 Over the next several years, Marci would go on to co-author five more Chicken Soup books, each one a bestseller.
 She'd become a publishing sensation.

 Eventually, Marci says, "I'd cooked all the Chicken Soup I could cook."
 She became interested in researching happiness, and wrote Happy for No Reason: 7 Steps to Being Happy from the Inside Out and Love for No Reason: 7 Steps to Creating a Life of Unconditional Love, Like all of Marci's books, they were received well and heralded by authors and celebrities, including Dr. Mehmet Oz, Marianne Williamson, and John Gray.